alan-turing-institute/rds-course/coursebook/modules/m2/2-01-WhereToFindData.md

+TODO: Rework to be more aligned with the realities of _research_ projects and datasets (most research projects don't use data from kaggle etc.) and give more context on why data may not be open.

 # 2.1 Where to find data?

 Once you've defined your research question you'll need to find a dataset that allows you to answer it.
 In almost all cases, it is preferable to use an already available, "open" dataset, if one is available.